 We can’t do this alone.
 Back to Blue’s mandate is to catalyse action; a wide group of stakeholders must collaborate to implement the roadmap.

-Back to Blue is now embarking on a targeted consultation and co-design process, calling on scientists, policymakers, business leaders, and investors to co-design a roadmap by 2025 to close the marine pollution data gap.
+Back to Blue is now embarking on a targeted consultation and co-design process.
+We call on scientists, policymakers, business leaders, and investors to join our hackathon to co-design a roadmap to close the marine pollution data gap.

 PUBLISH: The Zero-Pollution Ocean Roadmap